rajudas90/Excel-Projects/README.md

 # Excel-Projects
-This is the all Excel Projects
+This is the all Excel Projects for Data Analysis